developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/optimization/index.md

 * IE does not support CSS3, and offers non-standard support for CSS2
 * IE does not support the Enterprise Browser primary syntax; apps must be written using the EMML1.0/1.1 syntax

-**Note: Selecting the IE engine is recommended only for legacy PocketBrowser applications**.
+**Note: The IE engine is recommended only for legacy PocketBrowser applications**.

 -----